bogadrian/gatsby-final/src/posts/qr-code-restaurant-menu.md

 <a href="https://github.com/bogadrian/social-coffee-native/blob/master/src/customHooks/createMenuUrl.ts" target="_blank">Here you have the custom hook in Github!</a>

-As you can see, the custom hook is in charge of creating a custom restaurant URL end part.
+As you can see, the custom hook is in charge of creating a custom restaurant URL, end part.

 I mean, the part that comes after https: //myapp. com / THIS PART HERE